Earned remission

 Emergency Response Team (ERT), (the tac or tactical team)

-Inmate Sullivan was given verbal direction to lock up due to operational requirements, because a new intake was arriving on the Covid induction unit.
-However, he did not return to his cell, even after being directed by the unit officer who, was ready to deploy OC spray, and by Correctional Supervisor (C/S) Prabhas, who attended the unit and directed him to lock up.
-Ten minutes later, inmate Sullivan returned to his cell but covered his cell windows with paper and a towel and refused to remove the coverings stating “I want the team down here.”
+Inmate Sullivan was given verbal direction to lock up due to operational requirements, because a new intake was arriving on the Covid Induction Unit.
+However, he did not return to his cell, even after being directed by the unit officer who was ready to deploy OC spray and by Correctional Supervisor (C/S) Prabhas who attended the unit and directed him to lock up.
+Ten minutes later, inmate Sullivan returned to his cell but covered his cell window with paper and a towel and refused to remove the coverings stating “I want the team down here.”
 As seen on the video footage, the Emergency Response Team (ERT) did respond and extracted inmate Sullivan from his cell and escorted him to segregation.

 Officer Mark alleges that Inmate Moore without provocation smashed his television and began to scream.
 When Officer Mark told him he would need to be removed from his cell so that the television could be cleared out, he refused to comply and said “bring in the tac team.”
 When I asked him why he broke the television, he said his medication was changed without his consent and was giving him severe anxiety and he “freaked out.”
 Inmate Moore has spent 345 days separately confined since he entered custody in 2021.